MRFAKE2002/react-shop/README.md

 7: At first we make the navbar for project; So we make the navbar component and add it in App.tsx cause we must have it in all pages.

+8: At this project we want use tailwind; So we need to install it.

+### `npm install -D tailwindcss postcss autoprefixer`

+Then we have to install tailwind configuration.

+### `npx tailwindcss init -p`

+Then add its configuration.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.